virtual-labs/app-vlead-web/readme.md

 - *Index-page* -: (url: /) Home page for the website.
 Introduction writeup present in two columns. *Typewriter-effect* library has been used for the typewriter effect.
 The page has three roles to choose from, with descriptions mentioned.
 The roles can be added/modified from home_data.json file present in src folder.
     Similarly, domains details list and services details list can be modified in home_data.json.
     Swiper-library has been used for sliding view of the cards.
 Its attributes can be changed from the arguments passed to <swiper-container /> The library has been imported using cdn : https://cdn.jsdelivr.net/npm/swiper@10/swiper-bundle.min.css
-- *Members-page* -: To navigate here, use the Our Team option on the navbar.
+- *VLEAD PAGE* -: To navigate here, use the About option on the navbar.
 This page has the profiles of all members of the VLEAD, Vlabs Team.
 The cards are an external component imported from "yatharth-super-lemon" in components/people_card.jsx.
 The team member details is fetched from the sheet api: https://script.google.com/macros/s/AKfycbyvD_OVuhxgdgxTxoFMV4Jes40VtmH4SWRradzivUhknlPr-BepBeGp1IzrPcd9G-CftA/exec
     For fetching current team members list, add "?q=current" to the end of the url.
 For past members, add "?q=past".
     The testimonial details are fetched from the sheet api: https://script.google.com/macros/s/AKfycbzvYgAwebXfLnmcN0PJmK9AqApj_eeCOqL_J-s25nCkhV-5QKXrxOTUMjHJCSnJTSlu/exec
     The api will fetch 4 random testimonials from the sheet.